alexpdp7/alexpdp7/misc/internet-communication-channels.md

 IRC is a real-time chat protocol created in 1988 that is still in use.
 Many perceive flaws in IRC that seem to make it a bad choice.
-However, many of the flaws in IRC have been addressed in recent times and I believe it is a good choice in many (but not all) scenarios.
+However, many IRC flaws have been addressed in recent times and I believe it is a good choice in many (but not all) scenarios.

 The biggest traditional issue with IRC is channels without history, where you cannot see messages posted while you were offline.
 (If you suspend or turn off your laptop, you will be offline in IRC.